 Cement and Building supplies are very heavy loads.
-Water is heavy and moves as the cart moves -creating instability.
+Water is also heavy and moves as the cart moves -creating instability.
 Be vigilant for overloading and decrease loads where necessary.
-Loads that protrude more than 150mm (SANS 1025:2015) from the body of the cart (i.e., roof trusses/poles and corrugated iron building supplies) are also dangerous
+Loads such as roof trusses/poles/corrugated iron etc. that protrude more than 150mm from the body of the cart are also dangerous and not permitted (SANS 1025:2015).